polaris-MCRT/POLARIS/README.md

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-For a list of authors and a copy of the GNU General Public License, please see [COPYING](COPYING.md).
+For a list of authors, please see [AUTHORS](AUTHORS.md).
+For a copy of the GNU General Public License, please see [LICENSE](LICENSE.md).

 **contact**: polaris@astrophysik.uni-kiel.de